vighneshiyer/vighneshiyer.com/content/personal/fun_things/cocktails/index.md

 - *Regular ice cube tray*: I bought some "no-spill" trays from OXO ([Amazon link](https://www.amazon.com/dp/B007U256D2))
 - *Jigger*: There are 2 major varieties (double-ended and angled).
 You need to be able to measure volumes from 1/4oz to 2oz.
 I think the angled jiggers are way easier to use at home with less spillage than the double-ended kind.
 I like this one from OXO ([Amazon link](https://www.amazon.com/dp/B00B6LUAPW)).
 - *Rocks Glasses*: Of course you need glasses to serve cocktails in.
 Of all the varieties, I find [rocks glasses](https://en.wikipedia.org/wiki/Old_fashioned_glass) to be the most versatile, albeit not the prettiest.
 I bought these ones from Anchor Hocking ([Amazon link](https://www.amazon.com/dp/B00BC3MI5O)).
 [Coupes](https://en.wikipedia.org/wiki/Champagne_glass#Coupe) or [nick and noras](https://en.wikipedia.org/wiki/Nick_%26_Nora_(glass)) would be good next additions.
-- *Citrus juicer*: I recommend the NorPro 523 Stainless Steel Juicer ([Amazon link](https://www.amazon.com/Norpro-Stainless-Steel-Citrus-Juice-Press/dp/B0002IBOAK)) &mdash; for longevity and to avoid aluminum flaking, you should get a solid stainless steel juicer.
+- *Citrus juicer*: I recommend a manual wood citrus reamer &mdash; I got one from OXO ([Amazon link](https://www.amazon.com/OXO-Good-Grips-Wooden-Reamer/dp/B0007VO0DA?)).
+Bulk juice citrus into a measuring jar and pour into your jigger.
+I *no longer* recommend the NorPro 523 Stainless Steel Juicer ([Amazon link](https://www.amazon.com/Norpro-Stainless-Steel-Citrus-Juice-Press/dp/B0002IBOAK)) &mdash; it doesn't squeeze the citrus completely and leaves plenty of juice behind.
+For longevity and to avoid aluminum flaking, I lean towards a solid stainless steel juicer.
 I want to try the Barfly Large Manual Juicer sometime ([Amazon link](https://www.amazon.com/Barfly-Large-Manual-Juicer-Aluminum/dp/B0B14PYCRF)).
 - *Mixing tin*: There are also cocktail mixing glasses, but I prefer a stainless steel mixing vessel.
 I have this one from American Metalcraft ([Amazon link](https://www.amazon.com/dp/B09QQQGTWY)).
 - *Hawthorne Strainer*: This OXO one is good ([Amazon link](https://www.amazon.com/dp/B0000DAQ93))
 - *Cobbler shaker*: Bartenders usually use Boston shakers, but a cobbler shaker is far easier to use at home.
 I got this one from OXO ([Amazon link](https://www.amazon.com/dp/B07JW89TC3)).
 If I was OK spending $60 on this, I would buy the [YETI one](https://www.yeti.com/drinkware/barware/cocktail-shaker-20oz.html).